-At stages three and four the Headteacher/Deputy Headteacher/Assistant Headteacher/Phase Leader and/or the Learning & Behaviour Mentor should be either involved in the resolution of the issue or informed of what has taken place.
-When a child has demonstrated behaviour reaching stage three on a regular basis and is at risk of moving to stage four, then alongside the class teacher, the Head/Deputy/Assistant and Learning & Behaviour Mentor will plan support to prevent this occurring, this could be in the form of:
+At stages three and four the Headteacher/Deputy Headteacher/Assistant Headteacher/Phase Leader and/or the Lead Learning Mentor should be either involved in the resolution of the issue or informed of what has taken place.
+When a child has demonstrated behaviour reaching stage three on a regular basis and is at risk of moving to stage four, then alongside the class teacher, the Head/Deputy/Assistant and Lead Learning Mentor will plan support to prevent this occurring, this could be in the form of:

-Timetabled support with the Learning & Behaviour Mentor or Nurture Practitioner is allocated (either in or out of class);
+• Timetabled support with the Lead Learning Mentor or Learning Mentor is allocated (either in or out of class);

-- An individualised plan developed with the Learning & Behaviour Mentor, which is implemented in class/break/lunchtimes with adapted targets relevant to the individual's needs/triggers; - A behaviour diary put into place with agreed rewards/sanctions for a fixed period of time (see Appendix 6); - Liaison between home/school is formalised e.g. daily end of day discussion, behaviour diary used as communication between home/school
+- An individualised plan developed with the Lead Learning Mentor, which is implemented in class/break/lunchtimes with adapted targets relevant to the individual's needs/triggers; - A behaviour diary put into place with agreed rewards/sanctions for a fixed period of time (see Appendix 6); - Liaison between home/school is formalised e.g. daily end of day discussion, behaviour diary used as communication between home/school

-The Learning & Behaviour Mentor alongside the Class Teacher will complete an assessment of the child's behaviour concerns (Behaviour Profile - see Appendix 5) and should maintain a copy of the agreed actions and any documentation linked to this in a central location.
+The Lead learning Mentor alongside the Class Teacher will complete an assessment of the child's behaviour concerns (Behaviour Profile - see Appendix 5) and should maintain a copy of the agreed actions and any documentation linked to this in a central location.
 They will review the profile half-termly until the child is moved back to the whole school system.

-A child will only be considered as being within Stage Four of the Behaviour Policy with the agreement of the Learning & Behaviour Manager, the Class Teacher and the Headteacher/Deputy.
-The Learning & Behaviour Manager will maintain a record of children at this stage and a copy of all completed Behaviour Traking Forms should be given to them.
-It is the responsibility of any adult involved in observing or investigating a behaviour incident linked to a child formally at Stage Three/Four to complete a Behaviour form.
+A child will only be considered as being within Stage Four of the Behaviour Policy with the agreement of the Lead Learning Mentor, the Class Teacher and the Headteacher/Deputy.
+The Lead Learning Mentor will maintain a record of children at this stage and a copy of all completed Behaviour Incident Forms should be given to them.
+It is the responsibility of any adult involved in observing or investigating a behaviour incident linked to a child formally at Stage Three/Four to complete a Behaviour Incident Form.